WASHINGTON, DC 2005-

 trip in 2006 when she was nine, the first for her brother, and the sixth for the group leader, who did

 the trip twice by himself.
+Both brother and sister were homeschool students of the group leader at the time.
 The pastor of the supported mission, the campus ministry at

 First Trinity Lutheran Church in Pittsburgh, and his wife rode the 42 miles of the first